Bilal-Khursheed/php-nextjs/README.md

 ### Next.js App

-The Next.js web application serves as the frontend landing page for [project purpose].
+The Next.js web application serves as the frontend landing page for Job Test.

 #### Installation